DevExpress/dotnet-eud/interface-elements-for-web/articles/rich-text-editor/pictures-and-text-boxes/add-change-or-delete-a-text-box-fill.md

 ---
 title: Add, Change or Delete a Text Box Fill
 ---
+# Add, Change or Delete a Text Box Fill
 You can fill the floating text box with a specified color or delete the filling

 ## Specify a Text Box Fill